amolinet/SDEV140_FinalProject/README_anm_finalproject.txt

+m08 - Final Project - User Manual
+author: anm
+date created 2025-04-30
+date updated 2025-05-10

 >>> The purpose of this GUI application is to store your personal library in a text file.
 You should be able to enter the author's first and last name, the book title, and the genre.
 From the dropdown boxes you can assign the book to a "book-shelf", assign a media type and assign a rating.

->>> This program uses Tkinter, pillow and os.
-If you do not have tkinter installed, in the terminal type: pip install Tkinter do the same to install pillow.
+>>> Everything needed to run the program is included in the zip file, if you open the whole folder in your IDE you shouldn't need to install anything.
+However, this program uses Tkinter, pillow and os.
+If you need to install tkinter, in the terminal type: pip install Tkinter do the same to install pillow.
 Os does not need to be installed as it is already included.

 >>> To use this application run it in your IDE.
         1. A window should open titled "LittleLibro by ANM"